 This shouldn’t happen if you’re running a recent version of macOS, as the GateKeeper tool allows only apps from the App Store or those that are code signed by developers to be installed.
 Installing anything else requires you to take specific action to allow it to be installed.

-However, if you’re using an older version of macOS or disabled GateKeeper, a fake app may have been installed.
+If you’re using an older version of macOS or disabled GateKeeper, a fake app may have been installed.
 In this case, you should quit or force quit the app immediately — don’t click on anything in the window.
 You should then remove the app.

 However, just dragging the app to the Trash isn’t enough.
 Most apps store files in several locations on your system, so simply removing the main app won’t delete those files.
 You could search for files in ~/Library and the main Library folder, but without knowing what you’re looking for, it will be very time-consuming.
-Instead, use an uninstaller tool like the one in CleanMyMac X. That will remove all the files associated with the app and make sure there’s no trace of it left behind.
+Instead, use an uninstaller tool like the one in CleanMyMac.
+That will remove all the files associated with the app and make sure there’s no trace of it left behind.

 What should I do if I’ve already clicked the link?